 Training is interdisciplinary across the domains of cyber intelligence, social media, and international cyberspace conflict.
 This enables students to develop cross-disciplinary knowledge and skills.
 The training is structured so that students with diverse backgrounds can participate in an interdisciplinary team.
 The course culminates in the Capstone where students concentrate on attaining knowledge along the intelligence continuum: Collection – Analysis – Sharing & Reporting.

-There are no prerequisites for this course.
 This course is open to college age students, mid-career professionals or anyone who wants to learn Cyber Threat Intelligence.
 Bring your willingness to learn.
 You will get more out of it if you have some background in information technology, computer science, international affairs, geography, political science, history, journalism or a related field of study.

 3 Week Intensive – Plus an Event-Driven Capstone.